SumiSastri/kodiri-kodflix/README.md

 Because they only render something that is passed down as a prop and do no work except render the properties passed down from another component they are also sometimes called a dumb components.

+Functional components can also hold functions that mutuate data that you can then import into other components.

 ### React classes, components and constructors

+Instead of creating a function in a component that can be exported, classes are created with constructors.

+Like a javascript class, a react class is a proto-type that contains data (in state) that can be accessed via methods - lifecycle methods like ```ComponentDidMount()``` and ```this.setState({})```

 Every React component is a constructor object that allows you to export a copy of the component into other parts of the application.